AEW News: Tony Khan Reveals How Company Plans To Appeal To Wide Demographic

 The debut episode of All Elite Wrestling Dynamite aired on TNT this week, drawing an estimated 1.4 million viewers and beating NXT in the first night of the ratings war.
-As reported by The Inquisitr, the show also received positive feedback from WWE and the wrestling community, so all in all it can be chalked up as a success.
+As reported by The Inquisitr, the show also received positive feedback from WWE and the wrestling community, so all in all it can be considered a success.

 Going forward, AEW will be keen on growing their audience, but company president Tony Khan doesn’t feel the need to cater to all tastes.
 As quoted by 411Mania, he recently told Wade Keller on his Pro Wrestling Podcast that the company is trying to appeal to different demographics by putting on excellent shows.